homebodygym/homebodygym/pages/altcoins/buy-omisego.md

 ![OmiseGO logo](/img/altcoins/omisego/omisego-logo.png){: .img-right .img-small}

+OmiseGO is one of many ERC20 coins, which can be confusing to purchase and store.
+There are many ways to buy OmiseGO, including with credit card, Paypal, and with Bitcoin.

+Luckily, this we've got you covered on buying OmiseGO coins.

 **In this guide, you will learn about OmiseGO, and how to buy and store it.**

 ## How to Buy OmiseGO with USD